AxonIQ/hotel-demo/WORKSHOP.md

 ```
+Run the application and see if the correct projections are updated

 ### Lab 5 Reset projections

 Each tenant has its own event processing group which makes it possible to reset a single tenant.
 The name of the event processor consists of the processor group name and the tenant name divided by `@`:`processinggroupname@tenantname`
+Adjust the [DevopsController](booking/src/main/java/io/axoniq/demo/hotel/booking/management/DevOpsController.java) to be able to reset 1 tenant and all tenants.

 ## Congratulations